pmd/pmd/docs/pages/pmd/devdocs/adding_metrics_framework_for_language.md

 your `MetricsComputer`.
 It backs the real end user façade, and handles user provided parameters before delegating to your `MetricsComputer`.
 * Create the static façade of your framework.
 This one has an instance of your `MetricsFaçade` object and delegates static methods to that instance.
-It should be able to give back
 * If you want to implement signature matching, create an `AbstractMetric` class, which gives access to a `SignatureMatcher` to your metrics.
+Typically, your implementation of `ProjectMirror` implements a custom `SignatureMatcher` interface, and your façade can give back its instance of the project mirror.
 * Create classes `AbstractOperationMetric` and `AbstractClassMetric`.
 These must implement `Metric<T>` and `Metric<O>`, respectively.
 They typically provide defaults for the `supports` method of each metric.
 * Create enums `ClassMetricKey` and `OperationMetricKey`.
 These must implement `MetricKey<T>` and `MetricKey<O>`.
 The